x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-microsoft-365-groups.md

 - **On-premises users can't send mail as a group**: An on-premises user who tries to send a message as a Microsoft 365 group will receive a permission denied error even if they're given Send As permissions on the group.
 Send As permissions on a group work only for Exchange Online mailbox users.

 - **By default, when an email is sent from an on-premises mailbox to an Outlook group that the user is a member of, the user doesn't receive a copy of that email in their Inbox**: The Exchange Online tenant admin can use the following Exchange Online shell command to ensure the on-premises mailbox user can receive a copy of the email in their Inbox:
-EXO Tenan Admin can use following EXO shell command to ensure On-Premises mailbox can receive copy of email in Inbox, for above mentioned scenario:

   ```PowerShell